-Transmission
+Transmissi on

-All ison Transmission Holdings, Inc.
+Alli son Transmission Holdings, I nc.

 Common Stock

-This is Allison Transmission Holdings, Inc.'s initial put offering shares of our common stock in this offering. selling stockholders in this offering are affiliates of The Carly We expect the public offering price to be between \$ has been authorized for listing on the New York Stock Exchan Investing in the common stock involves risks that an We will not receive any proceeds from the sale le Group, or Carlyle, and affiliates of Onex Cor and \$ per share.
-Currently, no publinge, or the NYSE, under the symbol "ALSN." poration, or Onex. c market exists for the shares.
-Our con lers.
-The nmon stock
+This is Allison Transmission Holdings, Inc.'s initial publioffering shares of our common stock in this offering.
+Viselling stockholders in this offering are affiliates of The Carlyle We will not receive any proceeds from · · · · · · · · · · · · · · · · · · ·

+We expect the public offering price to be between \$ has been authorized for listing on the New York Stock Exchang no public market exists for t LSN." he shares.
+Our comn ıon stock

+Investing in the common stock involves risks that are e described in the " Risk Factors " sec tion beginning on page 17 of this prospectus.

-Public offering price Per Share \$ Total \$
+Per Share Total

-Underwriting discount(1) \$ \$ \$
+Public offering price Underwriting discount \$ \$ \$ \$

-Proceeds, before expenses, to us \$ \$
+Proceeds, before expenses, to us \$ \$ \$ \$

 Proceeds, before expenses, to the selling stockholders \$ \$

-The underwriters may also purchase up to an additional public offering price, less the underwriting discount, within 30 Neither the Securities and Exchange Commission not determined if this prospectus is truthful or complete.
-Any The shares will be ready for delivery on or about O days from the date of this prospectus to cover or any state securities commission has approv overallotments, if any. ved or disapproved of these securitie
+public offering price, less the underwriting discount, within 30 Neither the Securities and Exchange Commission not determined if this prospectus is truthful or complete.
+Any r r any state securities commission has s approved or disapproved Dr

+The shares will be ready for delivery on or about , 2011.

+Joint Book-Running Managers

-BofA Merrill Lynch Citigroup J. P. Morgan
+BofA Merrill Lynch Citi J.P. .
+Morgan

-Credit Suisse Morgan Stanley Goldman, S Sachs & Co.
+Credit Suisse Morgan Stanley Goldman, Sa chs & Co.

+Lead Managers

-Barclays Capital Deutsche Ban k Securities
+Barclays Capital Deutsche Bank Securities

+Senior Co-Manager

 Baird

-KeyBanc Capital Markets Sī MBC Nikko
+KeyBanc Capital Markets